winglang/wing/libs/wingsdk/API.md

 - *Type:* boolean
 - *Default:* false

-Whether objects in the bucket are publicly accessible.
+Whether the bucket's objects should be publicly accessible.

 ---